 Developing literacy involves acquiring new skills and ways of thinking about ourselves and the world.
 Early childhood is a critical time for children to learn how to read and write, to transition from oral language to written language, as well as to learn other languages.
 Reading and writing are tools for meaning making and, ultimately, tools of power because they support new ways of thinking.

 Today, we have the opportunity to not only teach children how to think by using natural languages, but also by learning artificial languages – programming languages.
 Those are the languages understood by the “smart” objects that surround us.

-The Coding as Literacy project explores in which ways the process of teaching coding to young children can resemble the educational process used for teaching literacy and a second language and seeks to identify the overlapping associated cognitive and cultural mechanisms.
+The Coding as Another Language project explores in which ways the process of teaching coding to young children can resemble the educational process used for teaching literacy and a second language and seeks to identify the overlapping associated cognitive and cultural mechanisms.

-The CAL curriculum is organized into units centered around a children’s book and are designed to engage emergent readers or early readers in expressive programming using the KIBO robotics kit or the tablet-based ScratchJr.
+In addition to our CAL curriculum, which includes 24 lessons, we have shorter units, also centered around a children’s book designed to engage emergent readers or early readers in expressive programming using the KIBO robotics kit or the tablet-based ScratchJr.